-On March 12, 2020, the Company, along with other subsidiaries of BAT, entered into a new two-tranche £6.0 billion revolving credit facility, consisting of a £3.0 billion 364-day revolving credit facility (with two one-year extension options and a term-out option) and a £3.0 billion revolving credit facility (with two one-year extension options), maturing in 2025.
-In addition, the revolving credit facility was amended to change the reference rate from LIBOR as the benchmark interest rate for GBP and USD to, respectively, the Sterling Overnight Index Average and SOFR, effective June 1, 2021.
-On January 28, 2021, BAT extended £2.85 billion of the 364-day tranche from March 2021 to March 2022 and £2.85 billion of the five-year tranche from March 2025 to March 2026.
-Of this tranche, £3 billion remains available until March 2025.
-The Company had no amounts outstanding under either revolving credit facility as of December 31, 2021 or December 31, 2020 nor had the Company taken any advances under either tranche during those respective years.
+On March 12, 2020, the Company, along with other subsidiaries of BAT, entered into a two-tranche £6.0 billion revolving credit facility, consisting of a £3.0 billion 364-day revolving credit facility (with two one-year extension options and a term-out option) and a £3.0 billion revolving credit facility (with two one-year extension options), maturing in 2025.
+In addition, the revolving credit facility was amended to change the reference rate from LIBOR as the benchmark interest rate for GBP and USD to, respectively, the Sterling Overnight Index Average and the Secured Overnight Financing Rate, referred to as SOFR, effective June 1, 2021.

+In January 2021, BAT exercised the first one-year extension options for both tranches which extended £2.85 billion of the 364-day tranche from March 2021 to March 2022 and £2.85 billion of the five-year tranche from March 2025 to March 2026.